Thomas Muir of Huntershill: Last days in France

-When several days later the news of Muir's passing finally reached Paris, a brief obituary notice was inserted in le Moniteur universel to the effect that he had died from a recurrence of his old wounds.
+When several days later the news of Muir's passing finally reached Paris, a brief obituary notice was inserted in Le Moniteur Universel to the effect that he had died from a recurrence of his old wounds.
 Shortly before his death, he said:

 We have achieved a great duty in these critical times.
 After the destruction of so many years, we have been the first to revive the spirit of our country and give it a National Existence.

-The Political Martyrs
+Political Martyrs

-Thomas Muir was the most important of the group of two Scotsmen and three Englishmen commemorated at the Political Martyrs' Monument the others being Thomas Fyshe Palmer, William Skirving, Maurice Margarot. and Joseph Gerrald).
-In 1793 these men were also sentenced to transportation to Australia for sedition and for writing and publishing pamphlets on parliamentary reform.
+Thomas Muir was the most important of the group of two Scotsmen and three Englishmen commemorated at the Political Martyrs' Monument, the others being Thomas Fyshe Palmer, William Skirving, Maurice Margarot. and Joseph Gerrald).
+In 1793, the men were also sentenced to transportation to Australia for sedition and for writing and publishing pamphlets on parliamentary reform.

-William Muir

-William Muir the Campsie Poet was a relative of Thomas Muir's.